Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 Permit Application Through LauderBuild or Broward County

-We prepare and submit all permit applications through the correct system — LauderBuild for city properties, Broward County portal for unincorporated areas — including all required drawings, engineer letters, and product documentation.
-Filing before your Special Magistrate hearing demonstrates active compliance and often reduces or delays fines.
+We prepare and submit all permit applications through the correct system — LauderBuild for city properties, the Broward County portal for unincorporated areas — including all required drawings, engineer letters, and product documentation.

 3